-The Department of Mines and Petroleum’s (DMP) responsibilities include:
+The Department of Mines, Industry Regulation and Safety (DMIRS) responsibilities include:

 - administering the State’s mineral and petroleum royalties to ensure the community receives an appropriate return from the development of its mineral and petroleum resources

 - implementing royalty policy through advice and management of appropriate legislation and royalty systems.

 In 2014–15, the former Department of Mines and Petroleum collected more than $5.3 billion in royalties from mineral and petroleum producers in Western Australia.

 These royalty funds are paid to the State Government and used for law enforcement, education, health, roads and community development programs.

 More detailed information about mineral and petroleum royalties is available through the links below.

 Mineral production in Western Australia is diverse and includes some 50 different minerals in commercial production.
 Under the Mining Act 1978 (WA), royalties are payable on all minerals.